last9/openapm-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Code of Conduct

-Everyone interacting in the Openapm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/prathamesh-sonpatki/openapm/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Openapm project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/last9/openapm/blob/master/CODE_OF_CONDUCT.md).